cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/2.forms/select.md

 ::doc-component-demo
 ---
-title: Condensed
+title: Sizes
 demo: '#examples/select/condensed.vue'
 ---
-Selects can be displayed in a smaller and more compact way using the `condensed` prop.
+Selects can have different sizes like a smaller and a larger one using the `size` prop. accepted values are `sm`,  `md` and `lg`.
 ::

 ::doc-component-demo